Yoga teacher and Ayurveda consultant

 Yoga produced such a harmonious feeling in me each time I left a class that lasted for days.
 I’d find myself so peaceful and humming as I left my yoga class and knew from that moment on that this was my journey and I wanted to share the knowledge I had received with others by teaching them how to better manage their health and wellbeing and avoid waiting for their wake up call.

-After finding yoga I was then introduced to Pranayama.
+Whilst practising yoga I was then introduced to Pranayama.
 It fascinated me how you can create a sense of calm physically and mentally just purely through your breath and that by combining your breath in yoga helps you intensify the focus on your body and mind, control your emotional wellbeing and shut out the external daily noise of life.
-I wish I had found pranayama before my op as Im positive that it would have helped me to increase my lung capacity after my operation as my breath was shallow, improve my respiration and heal my body even quicker by oxygenating my cells.
+I wish I had been more experienced in pranayama before my op as Im positive that it would have helped me to increase my lung capacity after my operation as my breath was shallow, improve my respiration and heal my body even quicker by oxygenating my cells.

 The wonderful world of meditation